'Sad' Meghan Markle Issues Statement: 'My Father Will Not Be Attending Our Wedding'

-Meghan Markle has confirmed that father, Thomas Markle, will “sadly” not be at her wedding to Prince Harry — and hopes he can be able to have the “space to focus on his health.”
+Meghan Markle has confirmed that her father, Thomas Markle, will “sadly” not be at her wedding to Prince Harry — and hopes he will have the “space to focus on his health.”

-In her first solo statement issued by the palace, Meghan thanked people for their messages of support since the news first emerged that her dad was not going to the U.K. for the wedding.
+In her first solo statement issued by the palace, Meghan thanked people for their messages of support since the news emerged that her dad was not going to the U.K. for the wedding.

 “Sadly, my father will not be attending our wedding.
 I have always cared for my father and hope he can be given the space he needs to focus on his health,” she said.